stefanicjuraj/docs2llms/README.md

 # docs2llms

 **Transform software documentation content into formats optimized for use by AI and LLMs.**

 docs2llms is a command-line tool built with Deno and TypeScript.

-The tool utilizes [llms.txt standard](https://llmstxt.org/) to provide consistent formatting for AI and LLMs by extracting content from local directories or remote repositories and processing them into *llms.txt* and *llms-full.txt* files.
+Using the [llms.txt standard](https://llmstxt.org/), this tool ensures consistent text formatting for AI and LLMs by extracting content from local directories or remote repositories and converting it into *llms.txt* and *llms-full.txt* files.

-The *llms.txt* file contains hyperlinks to the extracted content, while the *llms-full.txt* file contains the processed content.
+The *llms.txt* file includes hyperlinks to the extracted content, whereas the *llms-full.txt* file contains the fully processed content.

 ## Installation